KeithRieck/PixelStrip_CircuitPython/README.md

 PixelStrip is a small extension to AdaFruit's [Neopixel library](https://github.com/adafruit/Adafruit_CircuitPython_NeoPixel) for [CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython).
 The PixelStrip library allows you to add Animations to the strip.
 Multiple strips can have separate animations that run in parallel.

+This code has been tested on the [Adafruit Feather RP2040](https://learn.adafruit.com/adafruit-feather-rp2040-pico).

 ## Installation

 First, [download the latest CircuitPython libraries](https://circuitpython.org/libraries).
 This package will contain the latest `neopixel.mpy` library, and others.

 Second, [install the latest version of CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython) onto your device.
 Your device will then appear as a USB drive on your computer named CIRCUITPY.
 The drive will have a `lib` directory and the default program named `code.py`.

+On your laptop, download either the [Mu](https://codewith.mu/) editor or [Visual Studio Code](https://code.visualstudio.com/) with the [CircuitPython](https://marketplace.visualstudio.com/items?itemName=joedevivo.vscode-circuitpython) extension.
+Most of the CircuitPython tutorials use Mu, which is a good choice.
+I choose to work mostly with Visual Studio Code, since that editor is supported by FIRST robotics.

 Now, copy the following libaries into the `lib` directory:
 * `neopixel.mpy`